Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Introduction and summary of contributions

-Cyclic causal models are often used in classical data sciences for modelling physical scenarios with feedback \cite{Bongers2021}, for instance the demand for a commodity may causally influence the price of the commodity which may in turn causally influence the demand.
-The cyclic causal structures modelling physical feedback and those modelling exotic closed-time like curves comes from analysing the spacetime embedding.
-In the former case, we know that we ultimately have an acyclic causal structure where the demand $D^{t_1}$ at time $t_1$ influences the price $P^{t_2}$ at time $t_2>t_1$ which in turn influences the demand $D^{t_3}$ at time $t_3>t_2$ and so on.
-If we coarse grain over the time information in this acyclic causal structure, we recover the original cyclic causal structure.
-This coarse-graining corresponds to combining multiple nodes $D^{t_1}$, $D^{t_3}$ of the acyclic causal structure into a single node $D$, and this example illustrates point number 4 above, that the cyclicity or acyclicity of the causal structure depends on the level of detailed information encoded in its nodes.
-Notice that this scenario can also be described in terms of a more general spacetime embedding of the variables $D$ and $P$ of the information-theoretic structure, one where each information-theoretic event is assigned a set of spacetime events and not a single spacetime event.
+To the best of our knowledge, previous approaches do not fully address point 2 specifically in the context of a background spacetime, while accounting for arbitrary measurements along with unitary transformations that can be physically performed by the agents involved.
+Point number 4 above, which has not been previously considered, is crucial for this purpose as the following classical example illustrates.
+Cyclic causal models are often used in classical data sciences for modelling physical scenarios with feedback \cite{Bongers2021}, for instance the demand $D$ and price $P$ for a commodity can causally influence each other.
+However, we know that the situation is ultimately described by an acyclic causal structure (possibly over a larger number of nodes) where the demand $D_1$ at time $t_1$ influences the price $P_2$ at time $t_2>t_1$ which in turn influences the demand $D_3$ at time $t_3>t_2$ and so on.
+Indeed agents can verify this by intervening on $D$ or $P$ at some specific time $t$ (such as through appropriate choice of market policies) and observing changes in the other variable at a later time.
+If we coarse-grain over the time information in this acyclic causal structure, we recover the original cyclic causal structure.
+This example (illustrated in Figures~\ref{fig: demand_price_coarse} and \ref{fig: demand_price_fine}) highlights that the cyclicity or acyclicity of a causal structure can depend on the level of detailed information encoded in its nodes.
+Therefore, the apparently exotic cyclic (information-theoretic) causal structure has a clear physical interpretation in such scenarios.
+Here we develop a framework that meets all the above criteria, which enables a similar clear and operational interpretation for spacetime realisations of so-called indefinite causal order processes.